-The other algorithm that will be worked on is the evaluation function.
+The other algorithm is the evaluation function.
 This function returns a number rating how good a specific scenario is for a player.
 It does this based on the positions of the pieces and amount of available moves for each player.
 For example, pieces in the corners are very valuable so they will add many more points to the rating then a piece near the center.

-To find the best evaluation function I will use the Genetic Algorithm(GA).
-The GA is a sort of Darwinian evolution cycle that tests the quality of different evaluation functions and then splices the strongest ones together (as shown in Diagram B) in order to produce the next generation (a new, presumably stronger, set of functions).
+To find the best evaluation function I used the Genetic Algorithm(GA).
+The GA is a sort of Darwinian evolution cycle that tests the quality of different evaluation functions and then splices the strongest ones together (as shown in Diagram B) to produce the next generation (a new, presumably stronger, set of functions).
 The next generation will go through the same process and eventually an optimal evaluation function will be reached.